atilaneves/reggae/README.md

 [build template mixin](payload/reggae/build.d).
 The `Build` struct is a container for `Target` structs, which themselves may depend on other targets.

-Arbritrary build rules can be used.
+Arbitrary build rules can be used.
 Here is an example of a simple D build `reggaefile.d`:

 ```d
 import reggae;